 Attire "“ Wear dull, dark colours that will act as a camouflage, eg. Greens, blacks, browns.

 Behaviour — Maintain minimal noise inside the park.
 Avoid disturbing the animals in any way.
 Don’t feed or interact with any animals and most importantly stay inside the vehicle at ALL times.

 Written by: Gillian Nair

-A traveller by day and a wine connoisseur by night.
-Classifying myself into a specific travel category is the hardest thing I’ve tried to do.
+A traveler by day and a wine connoisseur by night.
+Classifying myself into a specific travel category is the hardest thing I've tried to do.
 I wake up to adventures in the jungle, browse through museums and art markets after lunch and enjoy dinner while gazing at the stars.
 I strongly believe that being a responsible tourist is the only way to travel.